theweboftrust/wot.id-public-docs/README.md

 ## Documentation

-The [`/docs`](docs/) directory contains 11 foundational documents — roughly 55,000 lines of code distilled into comprehensive technical and strategic documentation.
-Each document includes mermaid diagrams for visual understanding of architecture, processes, and data flows.
+Reach out to get access to 55,000 lines of code for examination and discussion at https://github.com/theweboftrust/wot.id, but make sure to study these foundational docs first.

 ### The Human Promise (Start Here)